Resource theoretic efficacy of the single copy of a two-qubit entangled state in a sequential network: Witnessing entanglement by sequential observers

-with $0 < \theta < \frac{\pi}{4}$.
+with $0 < \theta_{i} < \frac{\pi}{4}$.
 In the non-sequential measurement scenario, each pair of Alice and Bob detects entanglement of the above pure state through the entanglement witness operator given by Eq.(\ref{unwo}).

-Similar to the earlier cases, at first, we calculate the total amount of entanglement $\eta$ that is necessary in the non-sequential measurement scenario involving three copies of $| \Psi \rangle$ for the detectability in the non-sequential measurement scenario: $D^{\text{NS}} = \sum_{i=1}^{3} \text{Tr}\Big[W^{(\xi_{i},\lambda_{i})} \, | \Psi \rangle \langle \Psi | \Big]$ being equal to the maximum detectability $D^{\text{S}}_{\text{max}} = -0.20$ in the sequential measurement scenario when the RoM for each party (and, hence, the total RoM) in sequential case is equal to that in the non-sequential case.
+Similar to the earlier cases, at first, we calculate the total amount of entanglement $\eta$ that is necessary in the non-sequential measurement scenario involving three different non-maximally entangled pure states $| \Psi(\theta_{i}) \rangle$ for the detectability in the non-sequential measurement scenario: $D^{\text{NS}}$ $=$ $\sum_{i=1}^{3}$ $\text{Tr}$ $\Big[W^{(\tilde{\xi}_{i},\tilde{\lambda}_{i})}$ $| \Psi(\theta_{i}) \rangle \langle \Psi(\theta_{i}) | \Big]$ to be equal to the maximum detectability in the sequential measurement scenario and for the total RoM in the non-sequential measurement scenario to be equal to that of the sequential scenario.
+Also, we ensure that each pair in the non-sequential case detects entanglement.
 The results in this case can be obtained following the similar steps as adopted in the previous two cases.
 These results are summarized in Table \ref{tab1}.
-Here too, it is evident that the sequential measurement scenario is advantageous in terms of the total amount of entanglement necessary for achieving a fixed amount of detectability using a fixed RoM by each party.
+Here too, it is evident that the sequential measurement scenario is advantageous over the non sequential scenario.

 Now, let us consider that the total entanglement consumed $ \eta $ in the non-sequential measurement scenario is equal to that in the sequential measurement scenario (= 1 ebit).
-Also, consider that the detectability $D^{\text{NS}} = \sum_{i=1}^{3} \text{Tr}\Big[W^{(\xi_{i},\lambda_{i})} \, | \Psi \rangle \langle \Psi | \Big]$ in the non-sequential measurement scenario is equal to the maximum detectability $D^{\text{S}}_{\text{max}} = -0.20$ in the sequential measurement scenario.
-Under these conditions, we compare the total RoM, i.e., $R_{\text{total}}(M)$ in the two scenarios.
-Similar to the earlier cases, here also, we assume $\xi_i = \lambda_i$ for all $i \in \{1,2,3\}$ in the non-sequential measurement scenario for simplicity.
-The results obtained in this case are presented in Table \ref{tab2}.
-Hence, for achieving the same amount of detectability using the same amount of total initial entanglement in the sequential and the non-sequential measurement scenarios, the total resourcefulness of the measurements (in terms of total RoM) necessary in the non-sequential measurement scenario turns out to be greater than that in the sequential measurement scenario.
+Also, consider that the detectability in the non-sequential measurement scenario is equal to the maximum detectability in the sequential measurement scenario and each of the three pairs in the non-sequential case detects entanglement.
+Under these conditions we have again found that the minimum amount of total measurement resource required in the non-sequential scenario is greater than that in the sequential one (see Table \ref{tab2}).
 Thus, the advantage of the sequential measurement scenario over the non-sequential one is reinforced.